 Self-tacking headsails are becoming more and more popular on high-end cruising yachts as designers strive to remove as much effort from sailing as possible with headsail furlers, in-mast mainsail furling, electric winches, autopilots, and more.
 Seems it won’t be long before sailboats are fly-by-wire like airplanes and driverless cars.
 How lazy will we get?

-But there are practical benefits to a self-tacking jib if:
+But there are practical benefits to a self-tacking jib if you:

-- You’re short tacking through a narrow passageway.
+- Are short tacking through a narrow passageway.

-- You have a broken jib car or winch that makes normal tacking impossible or dangerous.
+- Have a broken jib car or winch that makes normal tacking impossible or dangerous.

-- You and your crew are seriously chilling (lazy) and you’d rather not have to mind the headsail.
+- Or your crew are seriously chilling (lazy) and you’d rather not have to mind the headsail.

 A selfie (tacker) you can really use

 The basic principle of a self-tacking jib is simple; a means for the clew of the jib to remain sheeted throughout its arc of travel from one side of the sailboat to the other during tacks.
 Commercial self-tacking systems accomplish this with an arc-shaped track mounted to the foredeck.
 The jib clew is attached to the track by a single sheet to a car that glides freely on the track like a traveler.
 The sheet leads to the cockpit where the skipper can adjust the jib shape by trimming the sheet.
 Such systems can cost many hundreds of dollars to retrofit to a conventional yacht.

 The picture below shows the system with a thick red line that I will describe and it cost me nothing new to set up.

 Instead of a track fixed to the deck, this system uses a block temporarily fixed to the jib clew.
 It reuses one of the headsail sheets you already have to form a bridle on the foredeck for the block to ride on.
 The other headsail sheet is not used.